maxxor42/maxxor42.github.io/projects.md

 ![Edit.md](/img/editmd.jpg)

 A webbased text editor for markdown documents.
 I created it because I write everything in markdown, have all my docs in my dropbox and often work on computers others than my own.
-Own work.
+Own project.

 [Edit.md](https://46.101.175.65/)